Editorial Independence and Underwriters

 As a revenue stream, underwriters provide an essential fuel to our core work.
 By choosing to support The Current financially, underwriters acknowledge the civic utility of independent journalism to the health and development of the community.

 In an effort to maintain transparency, The Current discloses without exception underwriters who have provided funds in excess of $1,000.
 We do not accept donations from elected officials, candidates for public office or political parties.
 We strive to do business only with commercial and foundational partners who share our values of transparency and honest inquiry.
-Here’s a list of our fiscal sponsors.
+Here’s a list of our sponsors.

 Underwriters exercise no undue influence over The Current’s operational focus.
 Our editorial staff reserves full discretion over the topics we cover, the angles we take and, when applicable, the conclusions we reach.
 In the event that an underwriter is quoted, referenced, described or is otherwise a subject of our work, no “sign off” or discretionary privilege is provided.

 Our journalism is not for sale.

 Professional Conduct and Ethics